cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 pebblenet-1
 ```

-And if you happen to open another terminal window, don't forget to repeat this `source` command as this local to the session.
+And if you happen to open another terminal window, don't forget to repeat this `source` command as this is local to the session.

 ## Your accounts